icherfas/torrentHandling/README.md

 # torrentHandling
-Auto download subs and removing finished seeding torrents in transmission
+Automatically move tv episodes to a pre-defined location (arrange by tv-show) Download eng and heb subtitles for latest torrent completed Delete finished seeding torrents